-All students are expected to take all EOC's or final exams.
+All students are expected to take all EOC's.
+Our new final exam exemption incentive program is detailed for non-EOC courses on page 57.

 "Testing Out" to Receive Course Credit Using the End of Course Tests (EOC)

 Under the provisions of the amended rule and guidelines published by the Georgia Department of Education's (GaDOE), local boards of education shall award course credit to students who reach the performance level of Exceeds on an EOC taken prior to taking the course.
 For example, a student may attempt the Biology EOC prior to taking the course.
 If the student reaches the performance level of Exceeds, the local board of education shall award the student the Biology course credit.
 A student may test-out of any course that has an associated EOC.
 Students may earn no more than three units of credit by demonstrating subject area competency in this fashion.
 For any questions please consult with the guidance office.
 Rule 160-5-1-.15